-All type of manuscripts must be submitted through the web site www.reed.es.
+All types of manuscripts must be submitted through the website www.reed.es by the corresponding author (the author who runs the paper through the online tool and who will receive all communications along the validation process through to publication and thereafter in case of reply letters or editorial issues).
 It is necessary that the full article and then a version with no identified authors or sites be separately submitted to ensure a blind review (there are blancks available for it in the online editorial process).
 Please check no such identifications are present in the heading or body text.
 The editors and publishers are not responsible for the opinions expressed by contributors to the Journal.
 Accepted manuscripts become the permanent property of The Spanish Journal of Gastroenterology (Revista Española de Enfermedades Digestivas) (Spanish Society of Digestive Diseases "Sociedad Española de Patología Digestiva").
+Shared authorship may be approved for selected papers if adequately warranted by the corresponding author in a letter to the Editor-in-Chief, as discussed above, stating that both authors equally contributed to the manuscript.

-The Revista Española de Enfermedades Digestivas is an open-access journal, which means that all its contents are accessible free of charge to non-commercial, individual users.
-Individual users are permitted to read, download, copy, distribute, print, search, or reference full article texts in this journal without prior permission from the publisher or the author, according to the definition of "open access" by BOAI (Budapest Open Access Initiative).
+The "Revista Española de Enfermedades Digestivas" is an open-access journal, which means that all its contents are accessible free of charge to non-commercial, individual users and its contents are permitted to read, download, copy, distribute, print, search, or reference full article texts in this journal without prior permission from the publisher or the author, according to the definition of "open access" by BOAI (Budapest Open Access Initiative).
 Works may be reused provided their integrity remains unchanged, and their authors are properly referenced or quoted; the rights to derivative works are held by the original copyright holders.